elekto-io/docs/content/en/docs/Getting started/configuration.md

 **APP_KEY**

-*Optional* Seed string for Flask encryption if running Flask in standalone mode.
-Not required if fronting with an HTTPS webserver.
+*Optional* Encryption seed for application cookies.
+Deprecated; will be set automatically by Elekto in the future, but for now set it to a random 8byte+ value.

-Example: ``
+Example: `2400229255`

-FIXME

 **APP_DEBUG**